aragon/AGPs/AGPs/AGP-Comprehensive-Aragon-Bug-Bounty-Program.md

 # AGP-X: Comprehensive Aragon Bug Bounty Program

-This proposal is inspired by @stellarmagnet's post on [Upgrading the Bug Bounty program](https://forum.aragon.org/t/upgrading-the-bug-bounty-program-potential-agp/562).
-Ideas are easy, but shipping a polished, secure, and usable app to production is hard.
-Thank you for bringing this up and starting the conversation! :)

 ## Description of desired Association policy change

 This proposal is to create a comprehensive [Bug Bounty Program](https://wiki.aragon.org/dev/bug_bounty/) for all funded Aragon applications and tooling.